Escondido Lakes & Open Space

 Alternate Route to Cougar Pass Trailhead:

 Caballo Trailhead: From Interstate 15, take the Valley Pkwy exit in Escondido and go northeast about 5 miles.
-Turn left at Beven Dr. Follow the road toward the water filtration plant entrance and turn right onto Save-A-Life Way.
+Turn left at Beven Dr. Follow the road toward the water filtration plant entrance and turn right at the Escondido Humane Society sign (Volunteer Lane).
 Park in the dirt parking lot on the left.

 Lake Wohlford’s Egret Trailhead: In Escondido, travel east on Valley Pkwy to Lake Wohlford Rd and turn right.
 Drive 1.9 miles on Lake Wohlford Rd to Oakvale Dr and turn right.
 Drive 0.7 mile on Oakvale Rd to a gated dirt road on the left, which leads to a parking area for public access to the south shore of Lake Wohlford.